The Objective

 Luke Mortimer was just seven years old when, in December 2019, he and his family were told the devasting news that he would lose both his arms after he contracted meningococcal meningitis and septicaemia.
 Within a few days, he lost both legs at the knee as well and is now a quad amputee.

-After Luke came out of hospital, the family moved to a bungalow in North Yorkshire, which had previously been adapted for a man who was paralysed from the waist down.
-However, upon his passing, his widow oversaw work to rip out some of the adaptations – so this project will see work to reinstate some of the original adaptations and some significant renovation work to make life easier for Luke.
+After Luke came out of hospital, the family moved to a bungalow in North Yorkshire, which needed a significant renovation to make life easier for Luke.

 Background